-A separate credit card number is issued for authorized users of Barclay cards.
+A separate credit card number is issued for authorized users of Barclays cards.

 Barclay sends authorized users cards via regular mail in 7 to 10 business days.
 For a fee of $29, you can request to receive cards in 1 to 2 days via FedEx.

 You can add anyone as an authorized user on your Chase cards for free.
-Chase does not require a date of birth or social security number when you add authorized users.
+There is no minimum age requirement.
+When this post was first written Chase didn’t require a date of birth or social security number to add an authorized user.

 Chase also gives you the option to add your child as an authorized user without sending a card.